 - Liaise with a business analyst that will translate technical requirements and help to explain how data will work in the target system

-- Rely on data migration expert that have already performed similar data migration in the past
+- Rely on data migration expert that has already performed similar data migration in the past

 - Avoid using an Excel sheet for mapping table fields – a more visual document with pictures will ease the conversation with the business users